-The painting had far to much blue so I began making changes to the sky colors, distant last features, and field.
+The painting had far to much blue, so I began making changes to the sky colors, distant last features, and field.
 I blocked in, using raw umber, my hills to the left and right, and added details to the dirt road such as the wagon tracks.
-Finally I began to add lighting and shadows across the field and road.
+Finally, I began to add lighting and shadows across the field and the road.

 It was time to add the house and the smaller trees next to it.
-The house was positioned in front of a large field.
-The hills to the left and right were populated with small trees and shrubs.
+In front of a large field was the house.
+To the left and right are small trees and shrubs.

 COMPOSITION IDEAS FOR ADDING TREES

-I originally intended to add trees to this painting, however after the trial runs I was unsure about adding them.
-The final painting does not have trees.
+I originally intended to add trees to this painting; however, after the trial runs, I was unsure about adding them.
+The final oil painting does not have trees.
 One day (If I do not varnish the painting first) I may go back and add trees when I feel more comfortable creating them.

-The 'after' changes from day 4 are incorporated into the painting and can be seen in this final picture.
+The 'after' changes from day four are in this final picture.